opengauss-mirror/openGauss-wasm/README.md

 rustup target add wasm32-unknown-unknown

 ```
-And also install wasm-gc, which will be used to compress the .wasm file output
+And also install wasm-opt, which will be used to optimize and compress the .wasm file output
 ```
-cargo install wasm-gc
+cargo install wasm-opt
 ```
 Then create a project using cargo
 ```